Azure/azure-event-hubs-for-kafka/quickstart/python/README.md

 source setup.sh
 ```

+(If using MacOS, you can use Homebrew to set up your machine by running `brew install openssl python librdkafka` - `pip` can then be used to install the Python SDK with `pip install confluent-kafka`.)

-## Producer
+## Running the samples

-### Update the configuration
+### Update your configurations

+Both the producer and consumer samples require extra configuration to find and authenticate with your Event Hubs namespace.

-Update `bootstrap.servers` and `sasl.password` in `producer.py` to direct the producer to the Event Hubs Kafka endpoint with the correct authentication.
+Update `bootstrap.servers` and `sasl.password` in `producer.py` and `consumer.py` to direct the producer to the Event Hubs Kafka endpoint with the correct authentication.

-### Run the producer from the command line
+Be sure to replace the `ssl.ca.location` value with the path to a trusted certificate store.
+Ubuntu distributions can typically use the default `/usr/lib/ssl/certs/ca-certificates.crt`; MacOS users that installed `openssl` via Homebrew can typically use `/usr/local/etc/openssl/cert.pem`.

+### Producing

 ```shell
 python producer.py <topic>